Puller23/ansible_role_clamav/README.md

 Author Information
 ------------------

-This role was created in 2021 by Gregor Bartels
+This role was created in 2021 by Gregor Bartels.